luigibonati/masterclass-plumed/INSTRUCTIONS.md

 In `mlcvs` we have implemented different kinds of data-driven CVs proposed in the literature, including Deep-LDA and Deep-TICA which we describe in this masterclass.

 > [!IMPORTANT]
 > The mlcvs library has been renamed to [mlcolvar](https://mlcolvar.readthedocs.io) and integrated with many other functionalities.
-Check out the documentation for up-to-date tutorials and examples.
+An older version compatible with the masterclass can be accessed by cloning the `pre-lightning` from the Github [repository](https://github.com/luigibonati/mlcolvar/).
+However, we suggest to check out the new mlcolvar documentation for up-to-date tutorials and examples for DeepLDA/DeepTICA CVs.
 >
 > [<img src="https://raw.githubusercontent.com/luigibonati/mlcolvar/main/docs/images/logo_name_black_big.png" width="200" />](https://mlcolvar.readthedocs.io)